9 Marks of a Calvinist Cult #6 (fear, coercion)

 R.C.
 Sproul (in God's Sovereignty) took a different approach and accused the seminary students in his class who didn't accept the Calvinist definition of God's sovereignty of being "atheists."
 And he did this in front of everyone.
 (And it's ironic because when he asks them if anyone is an atheist, he says that no one will shame them if they admit they are.
 But apparently, there's major shame for being a Christian who doesn't accept the Calvinist definition of "sovereignty"!)

-And which side do you think most of those students would join: "us good Christians" or "them bad atheists"?
+And which side do you think most of those students would join: "us good Calvinists" or "them bad atheists"?
 It would take a very strong person indeed to stand up against that kind of shaming from a professor in front of all your peers who are now staring at you and judging what kind of Christian you are.

 Sproul ought to be ashamed of himself!